Virginia University of Lynchburg: Athletics

 The VUL athletic teams are called the Dragons.
-The university is a member of the National Christian College Athletic Association (NCCAA).
-The Dragons were formerly a member of the United States Collegiate Athletic Association (USCAA).
-VUL previously competed as a member of the Central Intercollegiate Athletic Association (CIAA), which is currently a NCAA Division II athletic conference, from 1921–22 to 1953–54.
+The university is a member of the National Christian College Athletic Association (NCCAA) Division I. The Dragons were formerly a member of the United States Collegiate Athletic Association (USCAA).
+VUL previously competed, from 1921–22 to 1953–54, as a member of the Central Intercollegiate Athletic Association (CIAA), which is currently an NCAA Division II athletic conference.

 VUL competes in eight intercollegiate varsity sports: Men's sports include basketball, football and track & field (indoor and outdoor); while women's sports include basketball, track & field (indoor and outdoor) and volleyball.